 There may be “ghosts” haunting your networks – inactive users or inactive computers that remain part of your system, even if they are no longer contributing to your productivity.
 While the threat may not be immediately obvious, unused computers represent an expense you don’t need to carry.
 Worse, inactive users may reflect open accounts (perhaps of people who are no longer employed by your business) that could present security holes for unauthorized access.
 Run audits that show you what’s active or not, then clean house – and close security loopholes – by burying the “dead” devices and accounts.

 Risk #2: When IT can’t keep up, your business goes down

-Smart firms and wise managers protect their critical networks with redundancy: backup servers and routers that are designed to kick in should the main system go down.
-But the contingency plan is only as good as the processes and practices behind them; should these be inoperative, your business will not maintain continuity in an emergency.
-To safeguard your firm, analyze your network before disaster strikes to be sure that your contingency technologies – such as your backup designated router or alternate domain control – are online and ready for action.
+Smart firms and wise managers protect their critical networks with redundancy such as, backup servers and routers that are designed to kick in should the main system go down.
+But the contingency plan is only as good as the processes and practices behind them.
+Should these be inoperative, your business will not maintain continuity in an emergency.
+To safeguard your firm, analyze your network before disaster strikes, to be sure that your contingency technologies – such as your backup designated router or alternate domain control – are online and ready for action.

 Risk #1: Hiding in the dark